Momma Interviews: Meet Tonya Rocker

-I gained a whole new support system after my son was diagnosed, Many of them are still a strong support system, even 22 years later.
-Some though, did not.
+I gained a whole new support system after my son was diagnosed.
+Many of them are still a strong support system, even 22 years later.
+Some though are not.
 I believe your support system has to change depending on what is the current time in your life.
-When your children are small much of your support system is other parents of small children, when they are in sports - the "soccer moms' are now part of your support system and it goes on.
+When your children are small much of your support system is other parents of small children, when they are in sports - the "soccer moms" are now part of your support system and it goes on.
 Many relationships, though, are able to grow with you and span many of your life changes.

 What is something that has surprised you about being a mom (i.e. something you didn't realize you'd enjoy, something you didn't know babies/kids did, something you didn't know could bring so much joy)?